Shamiltons/A-Search/README.md

 # Route Planning Project

-This repo contains the starter code for the Route Planning project.
+This repo contains the code for an A* search faster route algorithm running io2d.

 <img src="map.png" width="600" height="450" />